Who are the victims of the Texas school massacre?

 Eliahna Garcia, 10

-Among the victims was 10-year-old Eliahna Garcia, her aunt, Siria Arizmemdi said.

-“She was very happy and very outgoing,” Arizmendi, a fifth-grade teacher at Flores Elementary School in the same school district, said Wednesday.
+“She was very happy and very outgoing,” said Eliahna’s aunt, Siria Arizmendi, a fifth-grade teacher at Flores Elementary School in the same district.
 “She loved to dance and play sports.
 She was big into family, enjoyed being with the family.”

 Irma Garcia, 46